leonstel/leonstel.github.io/drafts/gmap2.md

 - this is just the begin, later on the MapBase class

 The methods in this instance manipulating google map in many ways.
-Read the comments what the function do
+Read the comments what the function do.
+The body code of the functions will be discussed in following articles.
+I hope this gives a concise impression what this instance does

 ```
 export class GoogleMapsInstance {